Sleep debt and why you should pay it off

 How your body copes with sleep loss

-To better understand how acute and chronic sleep loss affects a person, Wyatt collaborated on a study with researchers at Brigham and Women's Hospital in Boston that was recently published in the journal Science Translational Medicine.
+To better understand how acute and chronic sleep loss affects a person, Wyatt collaborated on a study with researchers at Brigham and Women's Hospital in Boston that was published in the journal Science Translational Medicine.

 For three weeks, the study exposed healthy young adults to repeated bouts of sleep deprivation, followed by opportunities to sleep for 10 hours at a time.
 The results demonstrated that chronic sleep loss negatively affects a person's performance, as measured by reaction timing tests.

 And it adds up over time — the more sleep the study subjects lost, the more their performance deteriorated with each day and with each additional waking hour.
 This negative effect is felt more strongly at night.
 When study participants with chronic sleep loss attempted to work extended hours into the night, their reaction times became 10 times slower.